 Tracey has authored four books, her most recent an IVP release focused on faith formation for women and girls (co-authored with Adele Calhoun -- The Spiritual Disciplines Handbook).
 The project is called, True You: Moving Beyond Self-Doubt and Using Your Voice.
 Her previous projects include the theme book for MOPS International (2012) and a faith-based environmental project titled called, Green Mama (Zondervan 2010).

-In October of 2012, Christianity Today noted Tracey as one of “50 Women to Watch, Those Most Shaping the Church and Culture.”
+Christianity Today noted Tracey as one of “50 Women to Watch, Those Most Shaping the Church and Culture.”
 Her work freelance work has appeared in dozens of resources.
-She currently serves on the Board of Directors at Denver Seminary.
-She is a proud Iowa Hawkeye, graduating from University of Iowa (BA in History and Political Science) and from Denver Seminary (MDIV).
-She is the mother of three school aged children and is married Joel.
+She currently serves on the Board of Trustees at Denver Seminary.
+She is a proud Iowa Hawkeye, graduating with a BA in History and Political Science.
+She earned her MDIV from Denver Seminary in Littleton, Colorado.

 Designed to take you deeper with God on your own or with a group of sisters, journey alongside experienced ministers Adele Ahlberg Calhoun and Tracey Bianchi into some of the places where women struggle—no matter what their age or life-stage.
 Personal resources like journaling questions and a small group guide help women support each other on the way.
 These pages offer a reminder that there is a beloved, "true you" waiting to be known in each of us and that a world in need awaits the unique stories that each of us were made to tell.
 Will you use your voice?